makjohansson/IoTSoilMoistureProject/readme.md

 ## Issues
 * **Adafruit sensor:** The sensor is using the i2c bus and circuitPython.
 The microcontroller from Pycom uses MicroPython.
 Before the sensor could be used a library was implemented for MicroPythons i2c bus.

+* **NVRAM function:** When implementation of the deep sleep function on the Pycom LoPy4 a criterion was that the LoRa device must remember that it has joined a network when waking up.
+This saves battery by not having to go through the join sequence every time the device wake up.
+The LoPy4 device has support for this.
+When implementing this functionality an issue was that the NVRAM function did not work with the deep sleep function.
+After some time debugging the issue was resolved by downgrading the firmware for the LoPy4 one release version.

+* **SSL connection:** The implementation of the TCP server is in python and during the first stages of development, a python script was used as a client to act as the Android application.
+The implementation of SSL Python-server to Python-client was simple.
+The problem emerged when implementing the SSL connection using Java.
+Java is the language used to build the application.
+Implementing SSL in Java vs Python turned out to be very different.
+It was a bit harder to figure out the Java approach to SSL.
+Java uses Keystore and TrustManager to make certification validations and decryptions.
+It took some time but after extensive research in OpenSSL, keytool, SSL, and certificate formats the issue was solved.

+* **LoRa connection:** In the greenhouse, the devices could not connect to the LoRa network provided by Lnu.
+This issue was solved by configuring a LoRa router and placed that router in the greenhouse.

+* **Waterproof box:**  A design of a waterproof box was created using Fusion360 and the plan was to print that design using the 3D printer Lnu provides.
+The issue emerged when it was time to print that design.
+The printing time for the box was 1 day and 10 hours.
+The printing process has to be supervised and due to the printing time that was not an option.
+The issue was solved by buying waterproof boxes.

+## Hardware
+- **Pycom**
+    - LoPy 4
+    - Expansion board 3.1